AnishaJha-zz/Askme-Assignment/README.md

 2. The join request parameter example is not given, how to use it is not clear.

 #How to Run the Code.
-1. Code is written in R, you can install r from cran repository
+1. Code is written in R test_api.R, you can install r from cran repository
    Windows:
    https://cran.r-project.org/bin/windows/base/
    Mac: